datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter2.md

 xp: 100
 ```

-Previously we saw how to perform a sliding window to find all word sequences of length three ("3-tuples").
+Previously we saw how to create a query that finds word sequences of length three ("3-tuples").
+We used that query as a subquery in a traditional sql query
+to find the most common 3-tuples in the text document.
+Now you'll perform the similar task to find the most common 4-tuples.
-Following is a sql query that finds all sequences of length four:
+The following sql query finds all sequences of length four:

 ```
 sql_4tuples = """